 - Limit your mileage – If you drive fewer miles, you may be able to get a lower premium.

-If you run a haulage business, having the right HGV insurance is about more than ticking a legal box.
-The strongest policy for one operator may not be the best fit for another, so it helps to compare what is included, what is optional, and how well the cover reflects the type of vehicle use and business risk involved.
+If you run a haulage business, having suitable HGV insurance is about more than meeting a legal requirement.
+It is also about protecting vehicles, contracts, income, customer promises, and the ability to keep work moving when something unexpected happens.
+A strong option for one operator may not suit another, so it helps to compare what is included, what is optional, and how closely the cover matches the kind of vehicle use and business risk involved.